Bernard Courtois: Later life

 Courtois was acknowledged by Humphry Davy and Joseph Louis Gay-Lussac as the true discoverer of iodine.
-He went into manufacturing high-quality iodine and its salts in 1822.
-In 1831 he was awarded 6,000 francs as part of the Montyon Prize by L'Academie royale des sciences for the medicinal value of this element.
+In 1822, he began manufacturing high-quality iodine and its salts.
+In 1831, he was awarded 6,000 francs as part of the Montyon Prize by L'Academie royale des sciences, for the medicinal value of the element.
 He struggled financially for the rest of his life and died 27 September 1838.
-He was 62 years old and had no assets left for his widow or son.
-In the year of his death, the Journal de chimie médicale drily noted his passing under the heading Obituary as:"Bernard Courtois, the discoverer of iodine, died at Paris the 27th of September, 1838, leaving his widow without fortune.
+He was 61 years old and had no assets to leave to his widow or son.
+In the year of his death, under the heading Obituary, the Journal de chimie médicale drily noted his passing with:"Bernard Courtois, the discoverer of iodine, died at Paris the 27th of September, 1838, leaving his widow without fortune.
 If, on making this discovery, Courtois had taken out a certificate of invention, he would have realized a large estate."